Educational Content

 • Water and natural juices

-• Fresh fruits such as oranges, melons, bananas and apples
+• Fresh fruits such as oranges, watermelons, bananas and apples

-Avoid: Excess salt and spices to cause thirst.
+Avoid: Excess salt and spices as they cause thirst.

 For healthy alternatives, you can substitute:

-• Sweetened juices and carbonated water > Natural juices and mineral water.
+• Sweetened juices and carbonated water with natural juices and mineral water.

 Third: Walking